DavidNash2024/Win32xx/samples/Dock/Readme.txt

 additional docking features when used as the view window for a Docker.

 Classes titled CDockXXXX are inherited from CDocker.
-Classes titled CViewXXXX are the various view windows inherited from CWnd.
+Classes titled CViewXXXX are the various view windows inherited from CListView, CTreeView, CRichEdit or CWnd.

 CMainFrame inherits from CDockFrame.
 CDockFrame adds support for docking to CMainFrame.